awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_TABLE.md

 Replaces each value in the row with null\.
 TRUNCATE
 Removes the characters that exceed the maximum number of characters defined for the column\.
+'column\_count\_mismatch\_handling'='value’
+Identifies if the file contains less or more values for a row than the number of columns specified in the external table definition\.
+This property is only available for an uncompressed text file format\.
+You can specify the following actions:
+DISABLED
+Column count mismatch handling is turned off\.
+FAIL
+Fail the query if the column count mismatch is detected\.
+SET\_TO\_NULL
+Fill missing values with NULL and ignore the additional values in each row\.
+DROP\_ROW
+Drop all rows that contain column count mismatch error from the scan\.
 'numRows'='*row\_count*'
 A property that sets the numRows value for the table definition\.
 To explicitly update an external table's statistics, set the numRows property to indicate the size of the table\.
 Amazon Redshift doesn't analyze external tables to generate the table statistics that the query optimizer uses to generate a query plan\.
 If table statistics aren't set for an external table, Amazon Redshift generates a query execution plan based on an assumption that external tables are the larger tables and local tables are the smaller tables\.
 'skip\.header\.line\.count'='*line\_count*'